hunterjackson/docs/source/kudu.rst

 Auto Create Tables
 ~~~~~~~~~~~~~~~~~~

 The Sink supports auto creation of tables for each topic.
-This mapping is set in the ``connect.kudu.export.route.query`` option.
+This mapping is set in the ``connect.kudu.sink.kcql`` option.

-Primary keys are set in the ``DISTRIBUTEBY`` clause of the ``connect.kudu.export.route.query``.
+Primary keys are set in the ``DISTRIBUTEBY`` clause of the ``connect.kudu.sink.kcql``.

 Tables are created with the Kudu hash partition strategy.
 The number of buckets must be specified in the ``kcql``
 statement.